-Robeco embraces the responsibility to respect human rights and believes that we can play a role in advancing human rights by engaging our holdings on human rights issues.
+Robeco embraces the responsibility to respect human rights and believes that we can play a role in advancing social management by engaging with our investment holdings on human rights issues.
 Robeco has signed the UN Global Compact (UNGC) and endorses the OECD Guidelines for Multinational Enterprises and lives by these principles and guidelines.
-Robeco's human rights approach is furthermore aligned with the International Labor Organization's (ILO) labor standards and the UN Guiding Principles for Business and Human Rights (UNGPs).
+Robeco's social issues approach is aligned with the International Labor Organization's (ILO) labor standards and the UN Guiding Principles for Business and Human Rights (UNGPs).
 The UNGPs are the leading framework to help companies understand and implement human rights into business practice.
-Robeco regularly reviews its policy and procedures on human rights, considering feedback from both internal and external stakeholders.
+Robeco regularly reviews its policy and procedures on social issues, considering feedback from both internal and external stakeholders.

-4.3.3 Human rights research, data and analytics
+4.3.3 Social issues research, data and analytics

 As part of our fundamental investment processes, our sustainable investment researchers assess Environmental, Social and Governance (ESG) risks and opportunities of investee companies.
-This includes the evaluation of companies' human rights risks.
-The metrics are taken from a range of data providers, and include topics like Diversity, Equal Renumeration, Human Rights Commitment and Human Rights Due Diligence Process.
+This includes the evaluation of companies' social issues risks in their own operations as well as supply chain if this is considered financially relevant.
+The metrics are taken from a range of data providers, and include topics like community relations, social supply chain management, human capital management and human rights policies, due diligence and compliance.